 We all want to drive more traffic to our site and succeed with Pinterest.

-There are countless strategies circulating throughout the web and in a different facebook group.
+There are countless strategies circulating throughout the web and in various Facebook groups.

 But not all those strategies really help to increase your credibility on Pinterest.